companion-dotnet/companion-dotnet/docs/Signaling/BasicConcepts.md

 ```

 ## SignalingEffects
 **SignalingEffects** are simple subscribers.
 They accept a callback performing an arbitrary action.
 Initially, the action is run when the the effect is initialized.
-Afterwards whenever an accessed **Signal** value changes the **Effect** is rerun.
+Afterwards whenever an accessed **Signal** value changes the **Effect** is re-run.

-### Common Use Cases:
+### Common use cases:
 - Console logging
 - External API calls